-The explosive popularity of Bitcoin and other altcoins has seen a huge rise in cryptocurrency exchanges.
+The popularity of crypto has seen a huge rise in cryptocurrency exchanges.
 They all want your attention and, more significantly, the transaction fees that come with handling your purchases.

 However, there aren’t many completely trustworthy cryptocurrency exchanges.
 Popular exchanges have been known to completely disappear overnight, taking all the cryptocurrency with them.

 If you’re entirely new to cryptocurrency, you might not have heard of Mt.
 Gox.
 This was an early cryptocurrency exchange that at one point accounted for over 70 percent of all Bitcoin transactions worldwide.
 One morning in February 2014, Mt.
 Gox suspended trading.
-It later surfaced that 850,000 Bitcoins had been stolen (valued at $450 million at the time, over $3.5 billion as of this writing) and remains one of the world’s worst cryptocurrency hacks.
+It later surfaced that 850,000 Bitcoins had been stolen (valued at $450 million at the time) and remains one of the world’s worst cryptocurrency hacks.

 A Short List of Somewhat Trusted Exchanges

-Coinbase: Support for Bitcoin, Ethereum, and Litecoin.
-Sign up using this link and get $10 of free Bitcoin after buying or selling your first $100 in Bitcoin.
+- Coinbase (Sign up using this link and get $10 of free Bitcoin after buying or selling your first $100 in Bitcoin.)

 Remember, do your own due diligence before placing any amount of Bitcoin or altcoins on an exchange.

-My final tip is to not keep your cryptocurrency stored on an exchange.
-Transfer those coins to an offline wallet at the end of the day—it only takes a short amount of time to send them back to an exchange for trading.
-If you’re going to really get into cryptocurrency, consider upgrading to a cryptocurrency hardware wallet.
+Our final tip is a common one: do not keep your cryptocurrency stored on an exchange.
+Transfer those coins to an offline wallet at the end of the trading day—it only takes a short amount of time to send them back to an exchange for trading.
+If you’re going to really get into cryptocurrency, consider upgrading to one of the best cryptocurrency hardware wallets.